Conflict Resolution and the GEF

 Date case put under formal review: October 24, 2018

-1. UNDP’s over-arching commitment to human rights was not adhered to with respect to the rights of indigenous peoples.
+Status and findings: The SECU report was completed June 2020 (final SECU report).
+It found that: UNDP’s over-arching commitment to human rights was not adhered to with respect to the rights of indigenous peoples.
 Investigation obtained credible testimony during the fieldwork in February 2019 not only from representatives of the indigenous (Baka) communities, but also from government and non-governmental sources, that armed eco-guards engage in violence and threats of violence against the indigenous Baka people in the Messok Dja area.
 The eco-guards are employed by the Government of the Republic of Congo’s MEFDDE (UNDP’s implementing partner).
+The Social and Environmental Screening Procedure (SESP) failed to identify critical project risks; as a result, Social and Environmental Standards (SES) were not implemented.
+No evidence that a due diligence review had taken place of partnerships with the private sector.
+UNDP’s Policy on Due Diligence and Partnerships with the Private Sector identifies industrial logging and palm oil as high-risk sectors requiring a due diligence review)

-Management actions: The project was suspended on March 11, 2019.
-The UNDP Administrator took his Decision in November 2020 in response to the SECU report, available here.
+Management action: The project was suspended on March 11, 2019.
+The UNDP Administrator took his Decision in November 2020 in response to the SECU report available here.
 As described in more detail in the Decision, in follow-up to the SECU Report and other considerations, including the exceptional circumstances relating to the COVID-19 pandemic, the UNDP Administrator decided to close the project and consider options for a new phase of work to support community-based conservation and livelihoods with indigenous peoples.
 In April 2021, the UNDP Administrator responded to SI’s request for an update on progress.
 The project was financially closed in January 2023 and the remaining project funds returned to the GEF.
-Case completed.

-Project: Integrated and Transboundary Conservation of Biodiversity in the Basins of the Republic of Cameroon (GEF ID 9155), implemented by UNDP
+Project: “Integrated and Transboundary Conservation of Biodiversity in the Basins of the Republic of Cameroon”.
+(GEF Grant USD 147,000).
+Link to Project Document)

-Summary of allegations: Survival International, a UK-based NGO, filed a complaint with the Social and Environmental Compliance Unit (SECU) of UNDP and asserted that TRIDOM II will support the continued eviction and displacement of Baka and Bantu communities – eviction and displacement that began, they state, when the Nki National Park (herein Nki) was created in 2005, and that continued through TRIDOM I.
+Allegations: Survival International, a UK-based NGO, filed a complaint with the Social and Environmental Compliance Unit (SECU) of UNDP and asserted that TRIDOM II will support the continued eviction and displacement of Baka and Bantu communities – eviction and displacement that began, they state, when the Nki National Park (herein Nki) was created in 2005, and that continued through TRIDOM I. Because the Baka rely mostly on traditional hunting and gathering activities for their livelihoods and wellbeing, their exclusion from the area is deeply affecting their way of life and survival.

+Eviction and displacement have occurred (and are occurring), they assert, through measures that function to restrict community access to areas – including areas both within and adjacent to Nki - and to natural resources traditionally accessed by these communities within these areas.
 The complaint indicates that one such key measure is the use of wildlife guards who are preventing community members from pursuing their traditional hunting and resource gathering within these areas.
 This and similar measures, they argue, fail to recognize the communities’ rights to access these areas and resources.
 The complaint implies that TRIDOM II will be advancing the same measures, with the same results for communities.
 Further details are available on the SECU registry.

 Date case was put under formal review: October 24, 2018